If you’re preparing to sing Auld Lang Syne with friends and family on New Year’s Eve, make sure that your safety plan is in place.

 Plan for Guests’ Safety

-If you’re hosting a party, you’ll want to be sure your guests get home safely.
+If you are hosting friends and family at your home, clean and disinfect frequently touched surfaces daily.
+This includes tables, doorknobs, light switches, handles, desks, computers, phones, keyboards, sinks, toilets, faucets, and countertops.
 If guests are too impaired to drive, have them eat and drink water or coffee to sober up before they leave.
 Another option is to let a trusted, sober friend or paid driver get them home.
 If you have an extra bed or couch, give them a safe place to sleep for the night.

 Make a Plan with Your Kids